meralha/testing_biometrics_2/biometrics_toolbox/biometrics_toolbox/whisperx.md

 ## <i class="fas fa-hammer"></i> Speech to Text

-# WhisperX: Automatic Speech Recognition
+# An In-depth Exploration of WhisperX: A Cutting-Edge Automatic Speech Recognition System

-## Introduction

-WhisperX is an automatic speech recognition system developed by OpenAI.
-It provides fast transcription (70x realtime with large-v2) with word-level timestamps and speaker diarization.
+WhisperX is a state-of-the-art automatic speech recognition (ASR) system, developed by OpenAI.
+It is designed to provide rapid transcription services, complete with word-level timestamps and speaker diarization.

-## Features
+## Key Features

-- **Multispeaker ASR**: WhisperX uses speaker diarization from pyannote-audio, which allows it to identify different speakers in an audio file.
+- **Multispeaker ASR**: WhisperX incorporates speaker diarization from pyannote-audio, a feature that enables the system to distinguish between different speakers within an audio file.
-- **VAD Preprocessing**: This feature reduces hallucination and batching with no WER degradation.
+- **Voice Activity Detection (VAD) Preprocessing**: This feature mitigates hallucination and batching issues without any degradation in Word Error Rate (WER).

+## Potential Challenges

+Despite its advanced capabilities, users of WhisperX should be aware of certain limitations:

+- **Short Audio Files**: WhisperX may not perform optimally with extremely short audio files (less than one second in duration).
+- **Long Audio Files**: For audio files exceeding 10 minutes in length, WhisperX may occasionally hallucinate, resulting in the repetition of certain phrases.
+- **Speaker Diarization**: The diarization feature of pyannote may struggle to differentiate between speakers with very similar vocal characteristics.

-## Installation
+## Installation Procedure

-You can install WhisperX by following these steps:
+To utilize WhisperX, follow the steps outlined below:

 1. Create a Python3.10 environment:
     ```